 Current requirements for Ca in diets for growing pigs are based on requirements for total Ca whereas requirements for P are expressed as the requirement for standardized total tract digestibility (STTD) of P (NRC, 2012).
 The reason for this difference is that at the time the NRC (2012) requirements were established, no values for the STTD of Ca in feed ingredients used in diets for pigs were available.
 However, because of differences in digestibility of Ca among feed ingredients it was acknowledged that the accuracy of diet formulation would be improved if diets could be formulated based on STTD of Ca rather than total Ca (NRC, 2012).
-As a consequence, over the last decade, values for the STTD of Ca by growing pigs in most of the commonly used feed ingredients have been published and it is, therefore, now possible to formulate diets based on STTD Ca rather than total Ca.

-The widespread use of microbial phytase in diets for pigs has increased the need for formulation of diets based on STTD Ca rather than total Ca because phytase in addition to releasing P also releases Ca from phytate, and therefore, increases the STTD of Ca (Gonzalez-Vega et al., 2013; 2015a; 2015b; Zhai et al., 2021, Lagos et al., 2022).
+As a consequence, over the last decade, values for the STTD of Ca by growing pigs in most of the commonly used feed ingredients have been published and it is, therefore, now possible to formulate diets based on STTD Ca rather than total Ca. The widespread use of microbial phytase in diets for pigs has increased the need for formulation of diets based on STTD Ca rather than total Ca because phytase in addition to releasing P also releases Ca from phytate, and therefore, increases the STTD of Ca (Gonzalez-Vega et al., 2013; 2015a; 2015b; Lagos et al., 2022).
 Microbial phytase also reduces the endogenous losses of Ca from pigs by preventing binding of endogenous Ca to phytate (Lee et al., 2019a), which further increases the STTD of Ca, and therefore, increases the need for formulating diets based on STTD Ca rather than total Ca.

 Severe negative effects of excess Ca in diets for growing pigs have been demonstrated repeatedly (Gonzalez-Vega et al., 2016a; 2016b; Merriman et al., 2017; Lagos et al., 2019a; 2019b).
-It is likely that the negative effects of Ca partly is a result of binding of Ca to P in the digestive tract of pigs resulting in formation of un-digestible Ca-P complexes, which reduces digestibility of P. As a consequence, excess dietary Ca may create a P-deficiency even if the required concentration of digestible P is included in the diet (Stein et al., 2011; Lee et al., 2020).
+It is likely that the negative effects of Ca are partly a result of binding of Ca to P in the digestive tract of pigs resulting in formation of un-digestible Ca-P complexes, which reduces digestibility of P. As a consequence, excess dietary Ca may create a P-deficiency even if the required concentration of digestible P is included in the diet (Stein et al., 2011; Lee et al., 2020).
 Unfortunately, commercial diets for pigs in the United States on average contain almost 0.20% more Ca than believed by formulating nutritionists (Lagos et al., 2023), which is likely due to a lack of knowledge about the concentration of Ca in all ingredients in the diets.
 An excess of 0.20% Ca will likely result in a reduction of average daily gain of at least 50 to 60 grams per day (Merriman et al., 2017).
-To avoid excess Ca in diets, it is necessary that the concentration of Ca in all feed ingredients, including all feed additives, in the diets is known when diets are formulated and control programs to confirm that final complete diets are produced without excess Ca need to be implemented.
-In addition, formulation of diets based on STTD Ca will further improve the accuracy of diet formulation because differences in Ca digestibility among ingredients can be taken into account and the impact of microbial phytase on STTD of Ca can be accounted for in the formulation.
-As a consequence, it may be beneficial to formulate diets based on values for STTD Ca rather than total Ca. The current contribution will attempt to review recent literature on STTD of Ca and requirements for STTD Ca by growing-finishing pigs.
-A more comprehensive review of this topic was recently published (Lee et al., 2023).
+To avoid excess Ca in diets, it is necessary that the concentration of Ca in all feed ingredients, including all feed additives, in the diets is known when